zheant/Index_Tracking/README.md

        --time_limit 300 --distance_method dcor
    ```

+If you need to reproduce the legacy behaviour from the original repository
+(keeping incomplete tickers and filling missing returns with zeros), pass
+`--missing_policy legacy` to both `main.py` and `scripts/analyze_results.py`.

 The SP500 experiments continue to run as before; pass `--index sp500` and, if
 desired, override the cardinality (default: 50) to the original 50-stock
 portfolio used in the internship report.